Call us on 01494 484800

-Everest remains a challenge, but visiting this magical country as it begins to see the light at the end of the tunnel when it comes to the rebuild.
+Everest remains a challenge but visiting this magical country as it begins to see the light at the end of the tunnel when it comes to the rebuild.

-Most of the trails are open again raring to be explore.
+Most of the trails are open again raring to be explored.
 And with it possible to grab a meal for little more than a pound a room in capital Kathmandu easily gettable for under £9 a night, the price of your airfare will soon be evened out.

 Who with?
-Intrepid Travel provide a number of mountaineering excursions to suit all budgets.
+Intrepid Travel provides a number of mountaineering excursions to suit all budgets.
 A 15-day trek taking in both Everest Base Camp and the wonderful city of Kathmandu is available for around £1000 inclusive of flights and accommodation. http://www.intrepidtravel.com/uk/nepal/

 Sport: Horse riding